Philosopher-G33k/certificate_info/README.md

 ### Options

-- `-d, --debug` : Enable debug mode.
+- `-d, --debug` : provide domain for which the certificate information is needed.
 - `-h, --help`  : Display help information.

 ### Example